 From everyday bills to bank loans and credit cards, most of us have debts of one kind or another.

-If you are in a situation where you are unable to meet your debt obligations it is important to understand your options and to try to resolve the matter as quickly as possible.
+If you are in a situation where you are unable to meet your debt obligations, it is important to understand your options.
+This can help you resolve the matter as quickly as possible.

 When a debt goes unpaid, creditors may choose to seek a court judgment against the debtor in an effort to get their money back.